 Some dogs find themselves in rescue as a result of unavoidable circumstances, others sadly suffer before being rescued.
 One thing that they all have in common is the hope that a bright future awaits.

-And so as National Dog Adoption Day approaches, here are six dogs to show that all it takes is for the right person to find them to bring this bright future about.
+To mark National Dog Adoption Day we shared the stories of six dogs to show that all it takes is for the right person to find them to bring this bright future about.

 Alfie is a Greyhound/Saluki cross who was seized by Cardiff Dog Wardens from a traveller’s site in between Cardiff and Newport, along with the other puppies almost eight years ago.